nf-core/website/markdown/events/2022/training-october-2022.md

 # Prerequisites

-Prior experience with Nextflow and nf-core isn’t required to attend.
+Prior experience with Nextflow and nf-core is not required to attend.
 However, to get the most out of the training, we recommend that you are comfortable using the command line and have a basic understanding of scripting language concepts.

-The training will use a preconfigured development environment in [Gitpod](https://www.gitpod.io/).
-To be able to use Gitpod you will need:
+The training material will be available in a preconfigured development environment in [Gitpod](https://www.gitpod.io/).
+This environment will contain all of the data and tools required to run Nextflow and participate in the training fully.

+To be able to use [Gitpod](https://www.gitpod.io/) for the training you will need:

 - An internet connection
-- An internet browser (e.g., Google Chrome or Firefox)
+- An internet browser (E.g., Google Chrome or Firefox)
-- A [GitHub](https://github.com/) account (free to sign up)
-- A [Slack](https://slack.com/) account (free to sign up)
+- GitHub account (sign up for free: https://github.com/signup)
+- Slack (sign up to the nf-core Slack for free: https://nf-co.re/join/slack)

 # Asking questions